demiaster/treegen/production/helpcard/helpcard_tree.md

 *Translate*:
     #id: internalname

-    Move the geometry to the specified coordinates position.
+    Amount of rotation about xyz axes.

 *Rotate*:
     #id: internalname

-    Rotate the geometry while spreading it radially by the specified angle around the x, y, z axis.
+    Rotate the geometry by the specified angle around the x, y, z axis.

 *Scale*:
     #id: internalname